Thato2619/Hotel-booking/ReadMe.md

 # Hotel Booking App

-# This is code has been inspired by 2022-06 repository folder and videos and documetations.
-Please see the bibliography below
+# This is code has been inspired by 2022-06 repository folder, videos and documetation.
+Please see the bibliography below:
+## "Adams, D. (2021) Hotel Reservation form with php, CodeShack.
+CodeShack.
+Available at: https://codeshack.io/hotel-reservation-form-php/ (Accessed: November 19, 2022). "

 ## There are seven types of folder in this folder
 1. config : contains everything from the database